technowledgy/vue-postgrest/README.md

 You can edit the data fields of an entity directly:

 ```
-item.data.name = 'John Doe'
+item.name = 'John Doe'
 ```

 Calling the entities' patch function, sends the corresponding patch request.
-The patch function also accepts an object as first argument with fields that should be patched, properties declared in this object take precedence over fields changed on the data object directly.
+The patch function also accepts an object as first argument with fields that should be patched, properties declared in this object take precedence over fields changed on the entity directly.

 E.g.

 ```
-item.data.name = 'John Doe'
+item.name = 'John Doe'
-item.data.age = 70
+item.age = 70
 item.patch({
   name: 'Jane Doe',
   newField: true